-The overall goal for amending the CZB is effective management over the full range of south Louisiana subject to coastal processes.
-However, recognizing that governmental resources are finite, the implemented plan should not grow state government without providing options for also growing the resources needed to implement the recommended management strategy, and then only to the minimum extent necessary.
+The overall goal for amending the coastal management area is effective management over the full range of south Louisiana that is subject to coastal processes.
+However, recognizing that governmental resources are finite, the implemented plan should not expand state government obligations without providing options for also growing the resources needed to implement the recommended management strategy, and then only to the minimum extent necessary.